danTaler/Asset-Ownership-Mapping/README.md

 # Assets-Ownerships-Vulnerabilities Mapping

 **Description:** This project aims to pull data from multiple sources and map it together and present it in a visualised form.
+Sources of data include: assets' metadata, ownership, labels, infrastructure (cloud,on-premise) information, and data from security tool (Qualys) as well data from ServiceNow

+**Objective:** To identify and highlight on internal systems that contain high security issues, exposed to the Internet and be able to show who owns them.

 **Author(s):** dtaler & bplaxco